ThatStevenGuy/webpack-playcanvas-uploader/README.md

 # PlayCanvas Uploader 🚀

-A lightweight script bundle uploader for PlayCanvas, built on top of Webpack.
+A lightweight script bundle uploader for PlayCanvas, built for Webpack.

 ## Installation
 Install the package from NPM:
 ```
 npm install --save-dev webpack-playcanvas-uploader
 ```
 *NOTE:* This guide assumes you have Webpack installed and configured to output a script bundle.
 It also assumes you already have a project set up in PlayCanvas to which you want to automatically upload script bundles.

-### Retrieving Your Project Metadata
+### Retrieving Project Metadata
 First, we'll have to retrieve your project's metadata.
 Open your project in the PlayCanvas Editor, then open your browser's dev tools.
 Enter the following in the console to retrieve your project's metadata:
 - ```config.accessToken``` - Used to authenticate with the PlayCanvas API.
 - ```config.project.id``` - The numeric ID of your project.